 Other Opportunities

-You can also access PhD programmes, second-level master's degrees, and industrial research initiatives, making this Study Programme a launchpad for advanced careers in computational science, artificial intelligence, scientific software, and emerging information technologies
+With the Master's Degree, you can access doctoral (PhD) programmes, second-level masters, and industrial research initiatives, making this Study Programme a launchpad for advanced careers in computational science, artificial intelligence, scientific software, and emerging information technologies such as quantum computing.

 A PhD programme, which lasts three years, is the main pathway if you wish to pursue a scientific career, whether in academia or in industry.
 It involves advanced research activities, participation in projects (often international), specialised training, and the development of scientific communication skills, culminating in the writing of a thesis that summarises the results achieved.